Contours are lines of a constant height and are generated automatically when a DTM is created in n4ce. There are two types of contours in n4ce.

 This option will automatically turn off the quick draw contours once Threaded Contours are generated.
 This saves the user from having to do it afterwards via the Layer Override dialog.

 Enabling this option uses the height shading colours to render the contours rather than the colours specified in the settings dialog.
 Height shading is controlled via the DTM Settings option under the Settings menu in a Model.
 Triangle Shading can also be made visible by activating it in the Layer Override dialog.

 Height Shaded Contours

 If a model has been grouped up, and those groups have been assigned a depth.
-Then with this option enabled the contours will take any groups depth into account.
-This is usually used to show formation level contours rather than finished surface.
+With this option enabled the contours will take any group's depth into account.
+This is usually used to show formation level contours rather than a finished surface.